 Hello, I’m Anna, a UK-based writer of epic-y, gritty, grimdark-y fantasy.
-The first two books in my debut grimdark trilogy – Godblind and Darksoul – have now been published in English worldwide, with various translation deals secured, and the final book in the trilogy is due for release in the summer of 2019.
+The first two books in my debut grimdark trilogy – Godblind and Darksoul – have now been published in English worldwide, with various translation deals secured, and the final book in the trilogy, Bloodchild, is being published on 5 September 2019.

 I’m represented by Harry Illingworth of DHH Literary Agency in the UK, and sub-agented by Cameron McLure of Donald Maass Literary Agency in the US.
 I owe Harry, Cameron and everyone at HarperVoyager, but particularly my editor, publishing director Natasha Bardon, a huge debt of gratitude.
 I’ve learnt more about myself as a person and a writer since signing with them than I have in all the years before.